greenbone/.github/profile/README.md

 # Job Opportunities

-We are currently actively searching for
+We are currently looking for

   * Developers passionate for building Open Source projects with Python and Go
-  * Researchers, security analysts, developers with interest in implementing tests for newest vulnerabilities
+  * Researchers, security analysts, developers with interest in implementing checks for newest vulnerabilities

 Interested?
 Please contact [jobs@greenbone.net](mailto:jobs@greenbone.net?subject=Github)